ALIs

 Overview of command line options:

-To specify a time interval you can specify begin time and end time:
+To specify a time interval you can specify begin time and end time of the jobs which were submitted during this time:

 -b <yyyy-mm-dd hh:mm:ss>